Bijections for generalized Tamari intervals via orientations: Bijection using Schnyder woods

-Let $\cP_n$ be the set of pairs $(\gamma,\gamma')$ of Dyck paths of length $2n$ such that $\gamma'$ is above $\gamma$.
-The Bernardi-Bonichon construction~\cite{BB09} starts from a triangulation with $n+3$ vertices endowed with a Schnyder wood, and outputs a pair $(\gamma,\gamma')\in\cP_n$.
+Let $\cP_n$ be the set of pairs $(\gamma,\gamma')$ of Dyck walks of length $2n$ such that $\gamma'$ is weakly above $\gamma$.
+The Bernardi-Bonichon construction~\cite{BB09} starts from a simple triangulation with $n+3$ vertices endowed with a Schnyder wood, and outputs a pair $(\gamma,\gamma')\in\cP_n$.
 Precisely (see Figure~\ref{fig:schnyder} for an example), we let $\Tblue$ be the blue tree of the Schnyder wood plus the outer edge $e'=\{u_B,u_R\}$, and let $v_0,\ldots,v_{n}=u_R$ be the vertices of $\Tblue\backslash\{u_B\}$ ordered according to the first visit in a clockwise walk around $\Tblue$ starting at $u_B$.
-Then $\gamma$ is obtained as the contour walk of $\Tblue\backslash e'$ and $\gamma'$ is $NE^{\beta_1}NE^{\beta_2}\cdots NE^{\beta_n}$, with $\beta_r$ the number of ingoing red edges at $v_r$ for $r\in\llbracket 1,n\rrbracket$.
-Bernardi and Bonichon show~\cite{BB09} that this gives a bijection between Schnyder woods on triangulations with $n+3$ vertices and $\cP_n$; and they show that it specializes into a bijection between minimal Schnyder woods with $n+3$ vertices and $\cI_n\subset\cP_n$ (our Theorem~\ref{theo:1} can be seen as an extension of this statement to separating decompositions, using the identification~\cite[Section 5]{FPS09} of Schnyder woods to separating decompositions where $s'$ has blue indegree $0$ and all inner white vertices have blue indegree $1$).
+Then $\gamma$ is obtained as the contour walk of $\Tblue\backslash e'$ and $\gamma'$ is $NE^{\beta_1}NE^{\beta_2}\cdots NE^{\beta_n}$, with $\beta_r$ the number of incoming red edges at $v_r$ for $r\in\llbracket 1,n\rrbracket$.
+Bernardi and Bonichon show~\cite{BB09} that this construction gives a bijection between Schnyder woods on simple triangulations with $n+3$ vertices and $\cP_n$; and they show that it specializes into a bijection between minimal Schnyder woods with $n+3$ vertices and $\cI_n\subset\cP_n$.
+Theorem~\ref{theo:1} can be seen as an extension of this statement to separating decompositions, using the fact~\cite[Section 5]{FPS09} that Schnyder woods correspond bijectively to separating decompositions where $s'$ has blue indegree $0$, and all inner white vertices have blue indegree $1$, and the bijection preserves the property of having no clockwise cycle.

+On the other hand, minimal Schnyder woods are themselves known to be in bijection to certain tree structures~\cite{BF12,PoSc06}.
+We will use here the bijection from~\cite{BF12}.
+A \emph{3-mobile} is a (non-rooted) plane tree $T$ where vertices have degree in $\{1,3\}$, respectively called \emph{leaves} and \emph{nodes}, and with an additional color structure given by the following conditions: \begin{itemize} \item The nodes are colored black or white, so that adjacent nodes have different colors, and there is at least one white node. \item All leaves are adjacent to black nodes. \item The edges are colored blue, green or red, such that around each node, the incident edges in clockwise order are blue, green and red. \end{itemize}